trinodb/trino/docs/src/main/sphinx/admin/properties-writer-scaling.rst

 Enable scaling the number of concurrent writers within a task.
 The maximum writer count per task for scaling is ``task.scale-writers.max-writer-count``.
-Additional writers are added only when the average amount of physical data written per writer is above the minimum threshold of ``writer-min-size`` and query is bottlenecked on writing.
+Additional writers are added only when the average amount of uncompressed data processed per writer is above the minimum threshold of ``writer-scaling-min-data-processed`` and query is bottlenecked on writing.
 This can be specified on a per-query basis using the ``task_scale_writers_enabled`` session property.